ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

 Let’s get on with it.

 ## What is a Yeast Infection?

 A yeast infection (also called candidiasis) is fungal infection on different body parts.

 A trusted academic center, the [Mayo Clinic](https://www.mayoclinic.org/diseases-conditions/yeast-infection/symptoms-causes/syc-20378999), defines a vaginal yeast infection as:

-> ...a fungal infection that causes irritation, discharge and intense itchiness of the vagina and the vulva — the tissues at the vaginal opening.
+> … a fungal infection that causes irritation, discharge and intense itchiness of the vagina and the vulva — the tissues at the vaginal opening.

 Put another way, it's a yeast overgrowth in the vagina that causes problems.

 The technical term is vulvovaginal candidiasis.
 It's named after the fungus, *Candida albicans*, which causes this infection most of the time.

 Let's see some fast home remedies that you can do to treat it.

 ## Yeast Infection Home Remedies